mouse-reeve/horoscope-site/README.md

 # horoscope site

-One day this will be a beautiful site for generative horoscopes
+A beautiful site for generative fortunes